nikkNizz/Drawish/README.md

 #### Window
 From the "Sizes->Window size" menu you can set the size of the Drawish window.
 From the "About->Capture me (to clipboard)" menu or with the Alt+K combination you can save the screenshot of the window to the clipboard.
+From the "File->New window" menu you can open a new instance of Drawish.

 ### KEY COMBINATION